alt440/DatabasesPHPMysqli/FinalProject/BasicSetup/README.md

 Use the script 'createTablesRevised.php' to create all the different tables required by the project.

-The file 'test_database_layer.php' gives you some examples on how to use the different methods.
-More will be added.

 The file 'database_layer.php' contains some methods to access the database.
 It is a work in progress.
 Right now it only contains the methods necessary to add content to the database (and not much about the test cases covered... will be done soon).

+The file 'database_layer_use_cases.php' covers some scenarios that were covered over the test cases.

+# Test cases that were made for you to better understand
+The folder 'Examples' currently contains two test cases to understand how to work with the methods I have made.
+There is also the file 'test_database_layer.php' that you can also refer to, which contains a lot of documentation.

 # database_layer.php limitations
 Uploading images does not currently work.
 If someone has time, the method